-Information about the Transition to Teaching program for adults who have already completed a bachelor's degree is in the Office of Graduate and Continuing Studies section of this catalog.
+Information about the Transition to Teaching program for adults who have already completed a bachelor's degree is in the Adult and Graduate Programs section of this catalog.

 Special attributes of Goshen's teacher education program

 See the Education department webpages for more information.